 Informal Talks with Staff: Teachers are usually available to talk to parents after school except on Tuesdays, when we meet at 3.30pm for a Staff Meeting.
 If a longer time is needed, arrangements may be made to consult your child's teacher at a mutually convenient time.

-Informal Talks with the Headteacher: Mrs Atkinson is always pleased to see parents, if she is free.
+Informal Talks with the Headteacher: Mrs Knighton is always pleased to see parents, if she is free.
 Otherwise, please make an appointment through the School Office.
 We hope you will not hesitate to discuss any worries or concerns with our staff or Headteacher.
 We feel a problem is generally easier solved when dealt with in the early stages.

 Parent/Teacher Consultation Evenings: Meetings are held early in the Autumn term and in the Spring term as an opportunity to discuss your child's progress towards their targets.

-Children's Reports: these are sent to parents in the Summer term and a meeting can be arranged with your child's class teacher, if needed.
+Children's Reports: These are sent to parents in the Summer term and a meeting can be arranged with your child's class teacher, if needed.
 Parents are invited and encouraged to make their own comments about their child's progress on the accompanying slips and return these to the school.